pombase/website/src/docs/about/privacy-policy.md

 - To send you updates, information and newsletters if you request them

 ### Collecting and using personal data
-you are consenting to PomBase storing and using it for the purposes for which it was provided.
+you are consenting to ${database_name} storing and using it for the purposes for which it was provided.
 We will not use your personal information to contact you unless you have specifically requested to receive information from us.